DevExpress-Examples/wpf-pivot-grid-bind-to-an-olap-cube-net6/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Pivot Grid for WPF -  Bind a PivotGrid to an OLAP Cube
+# Pivot Grid for WPF -  Bind the Pivot Grid to an OLAP Cube
-This example demonstrates how to bind Pivot Grid to an MS OLAP cube.
+This example demonstrates how to bind the Pivot Grid to an MS OLAP cube.

 <!-- default file list -->
 ## Files to Look at